 I can’t imagine doing anything else.
-I’m a creative guy and as a designer it can taker a while before you really see the finished result, but in photography you see your creativity almost immediately.
+I’m a creative guy and as a designer, it can take a while before you really see the finished result, but in photography, you see your creativity almost immediately.
 The rush I get from nailing an image in camera is unbeatable.

 What has been your most memorable session and why?

 Honestly, I enjoy every session I do.
 If I’m doing paid work, just having delight clients is enough for me, but if I’m out shooting my own projects, be it street work on landscapes, I need to get in the zone before I really enjoy it.
 There has been plenty of times I have gone out to shoot and packed it in in an hour because I know I’m just not going to get in the zone.

 Probably my favourite session/trip was to Jerusalem.
 I went out there to shoot street and it was just amazing to be so immersed in history and culture.

 What is your favorite part of being a photographer?

 What is the most challenging part of being a photographer?